forefireAPI/firefront/README.md

 ### Converting output JSON to GeoJSON

+Use the script `ffToGeoJson.py` OR

-Use the script `ffjson2geojson.py` with the .json file as argument.
+Use the script `ff2geojson.py` with the .json file as argument.
 ```
  cd src